-Currently the government are providing a lunchtime meal free of charge to all Reception, Yr1 and Yr2 students regardless of their social, economic background.
-The school is entitled to additional funding (pupil premium) for all those students registered for a free school meal, this is an important element of the schools income and supports the education of the students.
-The way in which this money is spent can be viewed on the school website.
+Currently the government are providing a lunchtime meal free of charge to all Reception, Yr.1 and Yr.
+2 students regardless of their social, economic background.
+However, when children move to key stage 2 at Our Lady Immaculate School only those registered for free school meals are entitled, the school is entitled to additional funding (pupil premium) for all those students registered for a free school meal, this is an important element of the schools income and supports the education of the students.
+The way in which this money is spent can be viewed on the school website http://liverpool.gov.uk/schools-and-learning/grants-and-funding/free-school-meals/application-form

 We encourage all those parents who think their child would be entitled, to register for free school meals to sign up.
 Our administration staff are available to support all parents in this.
-Please come to school where this can be undertaken, alternatively you can log on to the link below and complete the form online http://liverpool.gov.uk/schools-and-learning/grants-and-funding/free-school-meals/application-form
+Please come to school where this can be undertaken, alternatively you can log on to the link below and complete the form online